niktolis/SDCar-P10-ModelPredictiveControl/README.md

 ## Overview

-The prokect contains the implementation of a Model Predictive Controller ([MPC](https://en.wikipedia.org/wiki/Model_predictive_control)) for the Udacity Self Driving Car Nanodegree program.
-The target of the controller is to adjust online the two actuation values of a simulated car [`delta`, `a` ] which stand for steering angle and throttle respectively.
+The project contains the implementation of a Model Predictive Controller ([MPC](https://en.wikipedia.org/wiki/Model_predictive_control)) for the Udacity Self Driving Car Nanodegree program.
+The target of the controller is to adjust online the two actuation values of a simulated car `[delta, a]` which stand for steering angle and throttle respectively.

 ## Reflection